Åna-Sira

-Åna-Sira is a village in southwestern Norway, sitting mostly in Sokndal municipality in Rogaland county, but a small portion lies in Flekkefjord municipality in Agder county.
-The village is located at the mouth of the river Sira where it flows south into Åna fjord (hence the name of the village).
-The fjord and river form the county border with Rogaland and Agder counties.
+Åna-Sira is a village in southwestern Norway, sitting mostly in Sokndal Municipality in Rogaland county, but a small portion lies across the river in Flekkefjord Municipality in Agder county.
+The village is located at the mouth of the river Sira where it flows south into the Åna fjord (hence the name of the village).
+The fjord and river form the border between Rogaland and Agder counties.
 The Åna-Sira Bridge crosses the river connecting the two parts of the village.
 The village is the southernmost village in Rogaland county.

-About 200 people live in Åna-Sira, about two-thirds of the residents live on the north side of the river in Sokndal, and the rest live on the south side of the river. Åna-Sira Church is located on the Sokndal side of the village.
+About 200 people live in Åna-Sira (in 2017), about three-fourths of the residents live on the north side of the river in Sokndal Municipality, and the rest live on the south side of the river. Åna-Sira Church is located on the Sokndal side of the village.
 There is a shrimp factory in the village as well as the Åna-Sira Power Station.